da-mago/Vimspector_configuration/README.md

 - Vim 8.2+ with python3.6 support
 - Python 3.6+
 - Tools for compile/debug C code: gcc/gdb/gdbserver
-- Vimspector adapters (debugpy for python and vscode-cpptools for C)
+- Vimspector adapters ('debugpy' for python, 'vscode-cpptools' for C and 'vscode-bash-debug' for bash)
+  - Actually, Vimspector will ask for automatically install it if not found when starting debugging.

 **Steps**